 St Edmund was born on a Christmas day and succeeded the throne at a rather tender age of 15.
 During a battle with the pagan Viking from Denmark, his forces were defeated and he was compelled to renounce his faith and share power with the enemy.

 Naturally, he refused and was thus, bound to a tree, shot through by arrows and beheaded.

 Now here’s another interesting part.
 Words have it that his decapitated head was found by a talking wolf, who alerted his followers to reunite his head with his body.

-His remain was then moved to BSE and this town became a place of national pilgrimage.
+His remain was then moved to Bury and this town became a place of national pilgrimage.

 On the other side of the garden, there were couples hole-ing up for some quality time and happy kids playing with their missing-on-weekday daddy.

-We exited the garden and headed towards Crown Street, passing by St Edmundsbury Cathedral – the only cathedral in BSE and has a striking Millennium Tower.
+We exited the garden and headed towards Crown Street, passing by St Edmundsbury Cathedral – the only cathedral in Bury and has a striking Millennium Tower.